skip to content

 • the size of the estate

-• the age, health and financial position of the applicant.
-It is necessary for the applicant to prove that she or he is in financial need, or that there is some other special reason why provision should be made for her or him.
-For example, an applicant in a good financial position might still succeed if it is shown that the deceased was able to build her or his estate through the substantial efforts of the applicant.
+• The applicant must prove that they are in financial need, or that there is some other special reason justifying a family provision order.
+For example, an applicant in a good financial position might still succeed if it is shown that the deceased was able to build their estate through the substantial efforts of the applicant.

 • the closeness of the relationship between the applicant and the deceased.